Education (Scotland) Act 1872

 The Education (Scotland) Act 1872 (35 & 36 Vict. c.
-62) made elementary education for all children between the ages of 5 and 13 mandatory in Scotland.
+62) was an act of the Parliament of the United Kingdom that made elementary education for all children between the ages of 5 and 13 mandatory in Scotland.

-The Act achieved a more thorough transfer of existing schools to a public system than the Elementary Education Act 1870 (33 & 34 Vict. c.
+The act achieved a more thorough transfer of existing schools to a public system than the Elementary Education Act 1870 (33 & 34 Vict. c.
 75) in England.
 It created popularly elected school boards which undertook a significant building programme.
-The Scottish Act remains controversial because it caused substantial harm to the Scottish Gaelic language.
+The act remains controversial because it caused substantial harm to the Scottish Gaelic language.
 At the time it was criticised because it did not deal with secondary education and because it did too little to safeguard the tradition of the parish schools in Scotland.

 Background

 In 1866 the government established the Argyll Commission, under Whig grandee George Campbell, 8th Duke of Argyll, to look into the schooling system.
 It found that of 500,000 children in need of education 200,000 were receiving it under efficient conditions, 200,000 in schools of doubtful merit, without any inspection and 90,000 were receiving no education at all.
 Although this compared favourably with the situation in England, with 14% more children in education and with relatively low illiteracy rates of between 10 and 20%, similar to those in the best-educated nations such as those in Germany, the Netherlands, Switzerland and Scandinavia, the report was used as support for widespread reform.
 The result was the 1872 Education (Scotland) Act, based on that passed for England and Wales as the Elementary Education Act 1870 (33 & 34 Vict. c.
 75), but providing a more comprehensive solution.